Acegame-ai/Mayan-Run/README.md

 ## Installation

-To play Maya Run, follow these steps:
+To play Mayan Run, follow these steps:

 1. Download the setup file from the [releases](https://github.com/yourusername/maya-run/releases) section.
 2. Run the setup file and follow the on-screen instructions to install the game.